holycrap872/ucls-ml-ai/Administration/ml_course_overview.md

 #### Objectives:

-- Refresh previously learned programming skills.
+- Refresh previously learned programming skills
-- Understand how to run simple statistical experiments on a computer.
+- Understand how to run simple statistical experiments on a computer
-- Learn how to utilize a simple data presentation library.
+- Learn how to utilize a simple data presentation library
-- Practice pulling out knowledge from a dataset.
+- Practice working with a real-world dataset to generate knowledge
-- Experiment with different parameters to understand how they affect the problem.
-- Create a lab report that is able to justify conclusions reached during exploration.

 #### Essential Questions: